-Recently {\it Fermi} measured the gamma-ray spectrum of RX~J1713.7$-$3946 in 3--300~GeV energy range, whose photon index ($1.5\pm0.1$) is typical for leptonic inverse Compton emission from high-energy electrons with the spectral index $p\approx2.0$ (Abdo et al.~\cite{abdo11rxj1713}).
+Recently {\it Fermi} measured the gamma-ray spectrum of RX~J1713.7$-$3946 in the 3--300~GeV energy range, whose photon index ($1.5\pm0.1$) is typical for leptonic inverse Compton emission from high-energy electrons with the spectral index $p\approx2.0$ (Abdo et al.~\cite{abdo11rxj1713}).
 Hence, at first, let us consider the possibility that gamma-rays are emitted by inverse Compton scattering.
-Assuming CMB and infrared photons as seeds of the scattering, Li et al.~(\cite{li11}) extracted the electron distribution from the observed gamma-ray spectrum and obtained $p\approx2.0$ and $a\approx 0.6$ although the uncertainty is large.
+Assuming CMB and infrared photons are the seeds of the scattering, Li et al.~(\cite{li11}) extracted the electron distribution from the observed gamma-ray spectrum and obtained $p\approx2.0$ and $a\approx 0.6$, although the uncertainty is large.
 Lee et al.~(\cite{lee12}) set $a=0.5$ to explain the gamma-ray spectrum.
-The value $a\approx0.6$ implies $\beta=0.3$ in the age-limited case, while $\beta=-0.4$ in the cooling-limited case.
-The latter is unlikely because negative value of $\beta$ is quite unnatural in the context of the magnetic turbulence.
-This is also inferred from the fact that the flux ratio of synchrotron X-rays to inverse Compton gamma-rays leads to the field strength $B\sim10$--20~$\mu$G (e.g., Katz \& Waxman~\cite{katz08}; Yamazaki et al.~\cite{yamazaki09}; Ellison et al.~\cite{ellison10}), so that synchrotron cooling effect is not significant\footnote{ There are several possibilities to explain observed time variability and narrow rim brightening of the synchrotron X-rays without amplification of the magnetic field (e.g., Katz \& Waxman~\cite{katz08}; Bykov et al.~\cite{bykov08}). }.
-However, one can find from Figs.~\ref{fig1} and \ref{fig5} that no lines for $a=0.5$ are consistent with the measured photon indices in 2--10~keV and 10--50~keV bands.
+The value $a\approx0.6$ implies $\beta=0.3$ in the age-limited case, but $\beta=-0.4$ in the cooling-limited case.
+The latter is unlikely because the negative value of $\beta$ is quite unnatural in the context of magnetic turbulence.
+This is also inferred from the fact that the flux ratio of synchrotron X-rays to inverse Compton gamma-rays leads to the field strength $B\sim10$--20~$\mu$G (e.g., Katz \& Waxman~\cite{katz08}; Yamazaki et al.~\cite{yamazaki09}; Ellison et al.~\cite{ellison10}), so that the effect of synchrotron cooling is not significant\footnote{ There are several possibilities to explain the observed time variability and thin filaments of the synchrotron X-rays without amplification of the magnetic field (e.g., Katz \& Waxman~\cite{katz08}; Bykov et al.~\cite{bykov08}). }.
+However, one can find from Figs.~\ref{fig1} and \ref{fig5} that no lines for $a=0.5$ are consistent with the measured photon indices in the 2--10~keV and 10--50~keV bands.
 In particular, $a\approx1.5$ if $p\approx2.0$.
-This fact was indicated by Tanaka et al.~(\cite{tanaka08}), in which they found that the X-ray spectrum taken by {\it Suzaku} is consistent with both $a=1$ and $a=2$ cases.
-Therefore, the simple leptonic inverse Compton model fails to explain both the X-ray and the gamma-ray spectral shapes simultaneously.
+This fact was indicated by Tanaka et al.~(\cite{tanaka08}), in which they found that the X-ray spectrum taken by {\it Suzaku} is consistent with both cases $a=1$ and $a=2$.
+Therefore, the simple leptonic inverse Compton model fails to simultaneously explain both the X-ray and the gamma-ray spectral shapes.